 To further support the teaching of science, we explore scientific concepts during our STEM week.
 Past themes have included ‘Inventions and Discovery’, ‘Explore the Future’ and 'Our Diverse Planet'.

 SUPPORTING YOUR CHILD IN SCIENCE

-If you are interested in finding out more about primary school Science and in supporting your child in the subject, then you the following websites could be helpful:
+If you are interested in finding out more about primary school Science and in supporting your child in the subject, then you might find the following websites could be helpful: